PowerBiDevCamp/TenantManagement/README.md

 ### Inspect the Power BI Workspaces

 If you're curious about what's been created in Power BI, you can see for yourself by navigating to the Power BI Service portal at <https://app.powerbi.com>.
-You should be able to examine all the Power BI workspaces workspaces that have been created by the **TenantManagement** application.
+You should be able to see and navigate to any of the Power BI workspaces workspaces that have been created by the **TenantManagement** application.

 <img src="Images\ReadMe\media\image70.png" width=400 />